Biodiversity - Things to Do

 Keep watching this space for updates and new activities

 These months are likely to be very different and difficult for most of us.
-But some things continue the same as ever, one is our Biodiversity – the birds are singing and building nests, the leaves and buds on the trees are unfolding, the flowers are blooming, and the natural world is all set for a new year of growth and regeneration.
+But some things continue the same as ever, one is our Biodiversity – the birds are singing and gathering food, our plants and trees change with the seasons and we watch them with awe.

 There are many ways you can help biodiversity in your own garden - no matter how big or small the space - and no matter where you live.
 There are lots of ways in which you might want to open your garden up to nature - even in very small ways - perhaps by hanging up a bird box; or in larger ways, such as making a wildlife pond.